JunchengDong0421/SakanaRM/README.md

 - You can only abort a workflow when it is pending, whereas the condition for archiving it is the total opposite;
 - You cannot delete a workflow.
 If you don't want the workflow to appear on your home page, archive it;
 - Deleting paper will also result in deletion of all corresponding workflows;
+- When you delete a tag, the deleted tag will also be removed from all papers that have the tag;
-- Manual tagging is available on a paper's detail page;
+- Manual tagging/untagging is available on a paper's detail page;
 - A new paper that is being uploaded does not appear in "My Papers" nor has a detail page until the upload workflow successfully completes;
 - Among match types, "exact" means tags selected match exactly those of a paper, "inclusion" means tags selected match